ThugzLabs/Thugz-BC-Plugin-Packaged-for-UE5.0/README.md

  The packaged plugin of the Thugz Labs BC Plugin for Unreal Engine

  To use it:
-- Download the last version of the main branch
+- Download the last version of the release of your engine version
-- Dezip the directory inside the "Plugins" directory of your unreal engine project:
+- Create a "Plugins" directory inside your project directory and dezip the plugin dowloaded inside the "Plugins" directory :
--

 <img width="623" alt="image" src="https://github.com/ThugzLabs/Thugz-Solana-for-Unreal-Engine/assets/120092937/c09b4d62-b7f3-416b-a54a-b97a73c089d5">